– World management –

 Her Brangäne in Tristan, new production, at the Bayreuth Festival received high international acclaim.
 The New National Theatre Tokyo invited Christa Mayer as Erda (Rheingold/Siegfried).
 In Salzburg Christa Mayer sang Emilia (Otello), the mezzo part in Missa solemnis and Fricka (Walküre) under Christian Thielemann.
 Further roles in Dresden were Fricka and Gräfin (Mathis der Maler) under Simone Young, Fenena in Nabucco, Mutter in Hänsel und Gretel.

 In the 2020/21 season, Christa Mayer appeared as Clairon in the new Dresden production of Capriccio.
 At the 2021 Bayreuth Festival she sang Fricka in Die Walküre as well as Magdalene in Die Meistersinger.
-Projects of the current 2021/22 season include Die Schweigsame Frau at the Bavarian State Opera in Munich, Walküre/Fricka with the Iceland Symphony Orchestra, as well as Gertrud/Hänsel und Gretel, Orlofsky/Fledermaus, Brigitta/Die Tote Stadt and Ježibaba/Rusalka in Dresden.
+Projects of the current 2021/22 season include Die Schweigsame Frau at the Bavarian State Opera in Munich, Fricka in the Ring at the Bayreuth Festival , as well as Gertrud/Hänsel und Gretel, Orlofsky/Fledermaus, Brigitta/Die Tote Stadt and Ježibaba/Rusalka in Dresden.
 She will also appear in numerous concerts, including Mahler’s 2nd Symphony with the Orchestre de Paris conducted by Semyon Bychkov, Mahler’s 3rd Symphony at the Brucknerhaus Linz (Markus Poschner), Mozart’s Requiem with Christian Thielemann in Salzburg, and Zemlinsky/Sechs Gesänge, op.
 13, at the Wiener Konzerthaus with the Vienna Symphony Orchestra (Omer Meir Wellber).

 The Saxon State Opera of Dresden honoured Christa Mayer for her artistic achievements and awarded her the prestigious title of Kammersängerin.
 The Bavarian State awarded Christa Mayer the “Bayerischer Kulturpreis”.